datacraft-dsc/DEPs/5/README.md

 asset in the context of an Agent in the ecosystem.

 This DEP does *not* consider the identity of individual data subjects (e.g. individuals whose personal data appears in one or more data assets).
-In general,
+In general, data assets may contain data related to multiple individuals and the method of encoding / managing / processing such data at the individual level will be handled by service providers according to their use cases and in accordance with legal obligations and relevant regulations.

 ## Motivation